How to adapt to the IDFA changes: insights from Branch, Incipia, and Babylon Health

 Gabe Kwakyi: “The battle for user value is heating up so much.
 Things are starting to happen, it's a chain reaction and a lot of things are going to happen at once.
 That's the way humans work.
 When your attention gets focused on something, you start to see things around the periphery and other opportunities pop up that you didn't see before.
 The way that things are done in iOS 13 is going to proliferate, perhaps, back to web html5.
 Maybe people will abandon mobile.
 Maybe not.
 So far, everyone's moving towards predictive modeling.”

 As Apple delayed the IDFA changes, developers now have time to adapt and come up with some new solutions.
 Let's see what's the news be closer to the end of the year.
+Curious about the best amazon review software on the market?
+This article has the answers.
+Maximize your application rating potential with this must-read article.

 Read other posts from our blog: